Large-scale Building Damage Assessment using a Novel Hierarchical Transformer Architecture on Satellite Images: INTRODUCTION

 \section{INTRODUCTION}

 Rapid and automated damage assessment of buildings and infrastructure in the aftermath of disasters is critical to expedite emergency response and resources.
 Damage assessments done by ground crews can be time-consuming and labor-intensive \citep{spencer_advances_2019}.
-To investigate expediting building damage assessments, studies have applied computer-vision techniques on building images \citep{wang_autonomous_2020,zou_multicategory_2022}, high-resolution aerial imagery \citep{fujita_damage_2017,cheng_deep_2021}, and satellite imagery \citep{mccarthy_mapping_2020,tong_building-damage_2012,cao_building_2020}.
-While aerial imagery can capture more details of the condition of buildings due to lower flying altitudes than satellite imagery, it requires extensive local planning and provides a smaller area of building coverage than satellite imagery.
+The number of studies focused on damage assessments for civil infrastructures and buildings has grown recently.
+Several studies are dedicated to identify damage and monitor structure health \citep{amezquita-sanchezNovelMethodologyModal2017, amezquita-sanchezWirelessSmartSensors2018, liNewMethodModal2017,ohEvolutionaryLearningBased2017,jrInfraredThermographyDetecting2018,perez-ramirezRecurrentNeuralNetwork2019,wuPruningDeepConvolutional2019,xuRealtimeRegionalSeismic2021}.
+In addition, recent studies demonstrate the capability of damage assessments on civil infrastructures and buildings with computer-aided approaches, including damage assessment for buildings \citep{zhouAutomatedAnalysisMobile2018,sajediVibrationbasedSemanticDamage2020,gaoDeepTransferLearning2018}, bridges \citep{talebinejadNumericalEvaluationVibrationBased2011,zhangConcreteBridgeSurface2020}, and concrete structures \citep{zou_multicategory_2022, athanasiouMachineLearningApproach2020,liAutomaticPixellevelMultiple2019}.
+Due to the advancement of remote-sensing, imagery can usually be obtained within a few days after disaster events (e.g., WorldView-2 satellite has a revisit frequency of 3.7 days or less at 20 degrees off-nadir \citep{WorldView2}) and thus provide opportunities for assessing damage conditions more efficiently at a larger scale than manual visual inspection.
+To investigate expediting building damage assessments, studies have applied computer-vision techniques on building images \citep{wang_autonomous_2020,zou_multicategory_2022}, high-resolution aerial imagery \citep{fujita_damage_2017,cheng_deep_2021, khajwalPostdisasterDamageClassification2022}, and satellite imagery \citep{mccarthy_mapping_2020,tong_building-damage_2012,cao_building_2020}.
+While aerial imagery can capture more details about buildings' conditions due to lower flying altitudes than satellite imagery, it requires extensive local planning and provides a smaller area of building coverage than satellite imagery.
 Satellite imagery, which provides near real-time and high-coverage information, offers opportunities to assist in large-scale post-disaster building damage assessments \citep{corbane_comparison_2011}.
 Studies \citep{siam-att-unet2, siam-att-unet, bdanet} have shown that by leveraging satellite imagery and deep learning, the process of damage assessments can be accelerated with the generation of high-quality building footprints and damage-level classification for each building.
 The majority of existing models are built using a single dataset (xBD) \citep{xBDdataset} but have not been tested on datasets that include newly damaged areas.
-In this work, we overcome these limitations by creating a novel deep-learning technique to perform damage classification, building segmentation tasks, and testing of the model on a new and higher-resolution dataset related to building damage, Ida-BD, in Louisiana in the aftermath of Hurricane Ida.
+This work overcomes these limitations by creating a novel deep-learning technique to perform damage classification, building segmentation tasks, and testing of the model on a new and higher-resolution dataset related to building damage, Ida-BD, in Louisiana in the aftermath of Hurricane Ida.